 In addition to working to advance African American educational opportunities, Cooper also established and co-founded several organizations to promote black civil rights causes.
 She helped found the Colored Women’s League in 1892, and she joined the executive committee of the first Pan-African Conference in 1900.
 Since the Young Women’s Christian Association (YWCA) and the Young Men’s Christian Association (YMCA) did not accept African American members, she created “colored” branches to provide support for young black migrants moving from the South into Washington, D.C.

-Cooper resumed graduate study in 1911 at Columbia University in New York City.
+Cooper resumed graduate study in 1911 at Columbia University in New York City, New York.
 After the death of her brother in 1915, however, she postponed pursuing her doctorate in order to raise his five grandchildren.
-She returned to school in 1924 when she enrolled at the University of Paris.
-In 1925, at the age of sixty-seven, Cooper became the fourth African American woman to obtain a Doctorate of Philosophy.
+She returned to school in 1924 when she enrolled at the University of Paris in France.
+In 1925, at the age of 67, Cooper became the fourth African American woman to obtain a Doctorate of Philosophy.

 In 1930, Cooper retired from teaching to assume the presidency of Frelinghuysen University, a school for black adults.
 She served as the school’s registrar after it was reorganized into the Frelinghuysen Group of Schools for Colored People.
 Cooper remained in that position until the school closed in the 1950s.